Explore-AI/udt-clean-water-toolkit/README.md

 ### 2.2 Applications

 The `cwa_geoarm` and `cwa_geodorm` are two independent applications.
-They provide the same functionality.
+They provide similar functionality but use different frameworks.

 #### cwa_geoaorm